Individual pages from

 Notes

-Presented here is a set of sequential variations on a simple harmonic ostinato, appropriate for
+Presented here is a set of sequential variations on a simple harmonic ostinato,

 dating from 1966 constitute several contrapuntal scores to be added